School Code Number:

 College Preparatory: Courses which demand high levels of cognitive and problem solving processes.
 A rigorous instructional pace allows for both curricular depth and enrichment.

-Regular: Courses which provide instruction to develop skills in reading and writing, reasoning, higher level thinking, computation.
+Regular: Courses that provide instruction to develop skills in reading and writing, reasoning, higher level thinking, and computation.
 These courses ready students for college work as well as other post-secondary avenues.